COMMUNITY ENGAGEMENT

 Help provide opportunities for young people to invest in their communities

 4‑H provides opportunities for youth to take the lead in making their own communities a better place for all.
-The YES Grant is intended to give youth-led projects the financial boost they need to get off the ground and start making a difference.
+The YES Grant (Youth Engaged Service) is intended to give youth-led projects the financial boost they need to get off the ground and start making a difference.

-Funds for this initiative were made available from the Nola Gentry Charitable Trust and Corteva Agriscience.
+Funds for this initiative were made available from Farm Credit Mid-America and Corteva Agriscience.

 Grant Award: $1,000